The Marmot with the CollarDiary of a Philosopher

 Chance brought it about that we met the other day the White Hare, who seemed neither surprised nor alarmed by my collar.
 I believe him the brother of the one who died, my friend.
 Perhaps I am not completely unknown to him.
-I made him a gracious greeting, which he returned at once.
+I offered him a gracious greeting, which he returned at once.
 My wife inclined her head slightly.

-I fell heavily into the trap.
+I plunged headlong into the trap.

 “What,” I replied, “you could…?”

 I could not finish anything.
 Words failed me.